-Dedicated men and women wanting to serve the community have a great opportunity with the Elkhart County Sheriff's Department.
+Dedicated men and women wanting to serve the community have a great opportunity with the Elkhart County Sheriff's Office.

 Our reserves have earned Presidential Service Awards and saved taxpayers more than $300,000 annually by assisting our patrol division with staffing at critical times.
 The dedicated members of this unit receive professional training and authority from the sheriff to enforce laws and help people in need.

 To learn more about joining this unique and important group, contact Chief Micah Hicks.

 The Elkhart County Sheriff's Office strongly supports equal employment opportunity laws.
 Qualified applicants are considered for employment without regard to age, gender, race, religious beliefs, national origin, sexual orientation, disability or veteran status.